PUEBLA, SOUTHERN MEXICO – ARQUETOPIA PUEBLA ARTIST RESIDENCY SPACE

 ARQUETOPIA PUEBLA ARTIST RESIDENCY SPACE

-New as of 2015: A spectacular, four-story 1939 Colonial Mexican California-style compound conveniently located in Puebla's central historic district and close to the Zócalo (city square) accommodates the offices, residency space for up to 12 artists-in-residence, and numerous production spaces of Arquetopia.
-Recently renovated and expanded, the residency offers a large, natural-light studio/gallery; an equipped darkroom; a natural pigments laboratory; a research library; ten furnished bedrooms; a large dining room; an open-access kitchen; furnished outdoor terraces and viewing decks; a small botanical garden; and a rooftop lounge with panoramic views of the city.
+New as of 2015: A spectacular, four-story 1939 Colonial Mexican California-style compound conveniently located in Puebla’s central historic district and close to the Zócalo (city square) accommodates the offices, residency space for up to 12 artists-in-residence, and numerous production spaces of Arquetopia.
+Recently renovated and expanded, the residency offers a large, natural-light studio/gallery; an equipped darkroom; a medium-sized gas kiln (about 2X2X2 ft. interior chamber); a natural pigments laboratory; a research library; ten furnished bedrooms; a large dining room; an open-access kitchen; furnished outdoor terraces and viewing decks; and a rooftop lounge with panoramic views of the city.

 ARQUETOPIA ARTIST RESIDENCY